Being an Adult Sucks. These 13 Money Tips Will Restore Your Inner Child

 - Reminding you when it’s time to save and how much you can afford to put away.

 Getting acquainted with Charlie is easy.
-Simply opt into chatting with him via text or Facebook Messenger, and follow his prompts.
+When you click “get started” on its homepage, you can opt into chatting via text or Facebook Messenger, and follow his prompts.
 You’ll connect your bank account or credit card (or both) so he can get to work.

 Oh, and he’s free!
 Thanks, little dude.